Anchor Bolts vs. Expansion Bolts: Choosing the Right Type for Your Project

 3. Base Material and Condition

-The condition and the type of base material, whether cracked solid, hollow or solid concrete, can affect the performance of bolts.
-Anchor bolts, when cast-in place are firmly bonded within monolithic concrete, providing incredible durability.
-Expanding bolts depend on interaction between the bolt and surrounding wall, making them susceptible to cracks or spaces within the concrete substrate.
-When the material is degraded or brittle they can break when subjected to vibration or dynamic forces.
+The condition as well as the kind of base material, whether it is a cracked solid, a hollow base, or solid concrete, can affect how bolts actually perform.
+Anchor bolts, when they are cast in place, are firmly gripped inside monolithic concrete, delivering high durability, mostly without surprises.
+Expanding bolts rely on the interaction between the bolt and the surrounding wall, so they can be more vulnerable if there are fissures or gaps inside the concrete substrate.
+When the material is weakened, or becomes rather brittle, they may fail under vibration or other dynamic impacts.

 4. Ease of Installation and Flexibility